csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

 :memo: **Draft** :memo:

+Our main target users are independent students who are looking for exercises.
+Many of the independent/self-taught students do not possess exercise books, therefore they look up exercises online.
+Our website will guide them to find the right exercise easily.
+These students can be beginners to advanced players; our database has exercises for every player of level.

+Our secondary target users are teachers (especially ones that work online).
+By using this website, teachers could be able to monitor their student’s progress, and provide their students with many exercises via online.

 ------------------------------------------------------

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?